American Life

 Four singles were released from American Life.
-The title track was released as the lead single to a generally negative critical reception, with Blender naming it the ninth worst song of all time.
-It charted at number 37 in the United States, while it entered the top-ten in most markets, peaking at number two in the United Kingdom.
-A controversial music video was pulled after scenes of war and violence were criticized which led to an edited version being released.
-Its following single, "Hollywood", became her first single not to chart on the Billboard Hot 100 since 1983.
-"Nothing Fails" and "Love Profusion", the third and fourth singles respectively, featured a lack of promotion resulting in poor commercial performances.
-Despite this, all singles peaked at number one on the Billboard Dance Club Songs chart.
+The title track was released as the lead single to a generally negative critical reception, with Blender naming it the ninth-worst song of all time.
+It charted at number 37 in the United States, while it entered the top ten in most markets, peaking at number two in the United Kingdom.
+A controversial music video was pulled after scenes of war and violence were criticized, which led to an edited version being released.
+Its following singles were "Hollywood", "Nothing Fails", and "Love Profusion", with the latter two reaching number one in Spain.
+All four singles peaked at number one on the Billboard Dance Club Songs chart.
 Preceding the album release, "Die Another Day" was released as a single to promote the James Bond film of the same name, and peaked at number eight on the US Hot 100 and number three on the UK Singles Chart.

 Madonna promoted the album during a small promotional tour in April and May 2003.
 At the 2003 MTV Video Music Awards, she performed alongside Britney Spears, Christina Aguilera and Missy Elliott a medley of "Like a Virgin" and "Hollywood", and engaged in open-mouth kissing with Aguilera and Spears gaining great controversy and publicity.
-American Life was supported by Madonna's sixth tour, the Re-Invention World Tour, which was the highest-grossing tour of 2004 earning $125 million.
+American Life was supported by Madonna's sixth tour, the Re-Invention World Tour, which was the highest-grossing tour of 2004, earning $125 million.
 The tour was chronicled in the documentary I'm Going to Tell You a Secret, which led to Madonna's first-ever live album of the same name.